-Qualification: Certificate III in Heavy Commercial Vehicle Mechanical Technology and Certificate IV in Automotive Mechanical Diagnosis
+Certificate III in Heavy Commercial Vehicle Mechanical Technology, Certificate IV in Automotive Mechanical Diagnosis, Certificate III in Plant Mechanics and Certificate IV in Training and Assessment

 Louise Azzopardi has always had an inquisitive nature and loves to discover how things work.
-It is how she has got to where she is today, as a national gold medalist at the 2016 WorldSkills Australia National Competition, and a member of the squad team where she is vying for the chance to represent Australia in Heavy Vehicle Mechanics in Abu Dhabi in October 2017.
+It is how she has got to where she is today, as a national gold medalist at the 2016 WorldSkills Australia National Competition, and part of the squad team which represented Australia in Heavy Vehicle Mechanics in Abu Dhabi in October 2017.

 It was Louise’s experiences growing up on the family farm that sowed the seeds of her success.
 “I’ve always loved working with my hands, diagnosing problems and making things,” said Louise.
 “On the farm I loved getting my hands dirty, riding bikes and fixing them up.
 Initially I wanted to be a motor bike mechanic but when I gave it some serious thought I realised there isn’t a lot of money in it because so many people do their own bike maintenance.”